Before you configure the Identity Manager drivers, ensure that your system meets the requirements in this section.

 Before you installed Business Continuity Clustering, you set up and configured the Identity Manager engine and an Identity Manager driver for eDirectory on one node in each cluster.
 For information, see Section 5.2, Installing iManager and Identity Manager on One Node in Each Peer Cluster.

-Identity Manager plug-ins for iManager require that eDirectory is running and working properly on the master eDirectory replica in the tree.
+The Identity Manager plug-in for iManager requires that eDirectory is running and working properly.

 The cluster node where Identity Manager is installed must have an eDirectory full replica with at least read/write access to all eDirectory objects that will be synchronized between clusters.
-For information about the full replica requirements, see Section 4.1.5, Novell eDirectory 8.8.5.
+For information about the full replica requirements, see Section 4.8, eDirectory 8.8 SP7.

 The landing zone that you specify for drivers must already exist.
+Typically, this is the OU container you created for the peer cluster’s objects.
 You can optionally create a separate container in eDirectory specifically for these cluster pool and volume objects.